why is exercise important for kids

 Kids who spend time together playing active games will often make friends, which can help with any feelings of loneliness and isolation.
 If a child feels social anxiety in some situations, focusing on a sport or active game can be a great way to reduce those social pressures.

-Learn more about the pediatric services we offer at Bon Secours as well as our behavioral and mental health services.
+Learn more about the pediatric and family medicine services we offer at Bon Secours.

 Related Posts